 What salespeople spend their time doing is controllable by them, so why shouldn’t they own and be accountable for what they do?
 They should be mandated to share their activity profile because it’s brilliant and the reason why they are so successful (there is no other controllable reason).
 So why don’t they?

-What needs to happen is a mature engagement around how to set performance and activity targets, which are something SalesPathways can help with.
+What needs to happen is a mature engagement around how to set performance and activity targets.